JonathanWilbur/mueller-report/volume1.md

 U.S. Twitter users directly (through public tweeting or Twitter's private messaging).

-The IRA used many of these accounts to attempt to influence U.S. audiences on the election. individualized accounts used to influence the U.S. presidential election included `@TEN_GOP` (described above) ; `@jenn_abrams` (claiming to be a Virginian Trump supporter with 70,000 followers); `@Pamela_Moore13` (claiming to be a Texan Trump supporter with 70,000 followers); and `@America__1st_` (an anti-immigration persona with 24,000 followers).
+The IRA used many of these accounts to attempt to influence U.S. audiences on the election.
+Individualized accounts used to influence the U.S. presidential election included `@TEN_GOP` (described above) ; `@jenn_abrams` (claiming to be a Virginian Trump supporter with 70,000 followers); `@Pamela_Moore13` (claiming to be a Texan Trump supporter with 70,000 followers); and `@America__1st_` (an anti-immigration persona with 24,000 followers).
 67 In May